Skip to main content

 Spontaneous forms of thought such as mind-wandering foster creativity and exploration.
 But digital technologies may be crowding out spontaneity: In the past, during idle times such as waiting for a bus, our minds were more accustomed to wandering.
 Now we are stuck on our phones.
 How can we make room for spontaneity in a digital world?

-Zac Irving is Associate Professor at the University of Virginia's Corcoran Department of Philosophy, where he works in the philosophy of cognitive science.
+Zac Irving is an Associate Professor at the University of Virginia's Corcoran Department of Philosophy, where he works in the philosophy of cognitive science.
+He is also a member of the Contemplative Science Center's Faculty Research Council.

 About Salon

-Salons are monthly open dialogues on cutting-edge research related to contemplation and flourishing with UVA and local community members in the Contemplative Commons, hosted by the Contemplative Sciences Center's CIRCL: Contemplative Innovation + Research Co-Lab.
+Salon is a monthly open dialogue on cutting-edge research related to contemplation and flourishing with UVA and local community members in the Contemplative Commons, hosted by the Contemplative Sciences Center's CIRCL: Contemplative Innovation + Research Co-Lab.
 Centered on a single word, these gatherings bring together scholars, scientists, and practitioners from diverse perspectives to exchange ideas, generate knowledge, and seek solutions to global challenges.
 CSC Research home.

 Date